 The WordPress dashboard is normally the first thing you see when logging in.
-Upon activation, WooCommerce will add two dashboard widgets giving you an easy to access overview of your store, and a third if you have a multi-site with multiple stores.
+Upon activation, WooCommerce will add two dashboard widgets giving you an easy to access an overview of your store, and a third if you have a multi-site with multiple stores.

 To customize the displayed widgets, or adjust the number of widget columns, click “Screen Options” at the top right of the screen.
 The options that are displayed here depend on what plugins you have installed, what page you’re on, and even what hosting company you’re using.
-For example, the two single site default widgets appear like this:
+For example, the two single-site default widgets appear like this:

 WooCommerce Status ↑ Back to top